Brendan Griffin (Kerry politician): Calls for Taoiseach to step down

-Minister of State
+Minister of State (2017–2020)

-Minister for Transport, Tourism and Sport Shane Ross had a toxic relationship with his first junior minister Patrick O'Donovan and when Leo Varadkar took over as Taoiseach he asked Ross if he wished for a replacement.
+Shane Ross, the Minister for Transport, Tourism and Sport, had a toxic relationship with his first junior minister, Patrick O'Donovan.
+When Leo Varadkar took over as Taoiseach in 2017, he asked Ross if he wished for a replacement.
 Griffin was appointed as Minister of State at the Department of Transport, Tourism and Sport, with responsibility for Tourism and Sport.
 In his book In Bed with the Blueshirts Ross says that although they had very different positions, Griffin was a problem-solver and as such they worked well together; "His natural diplomacy will make him a superb Minister for Foreign Affairs some day", said Ross.

 Later political career

-At the general election in February 2020, Griffin was again re-elected in Kerry.
+At the 2020 general election, Griffin was re-elected in Kerry.

-He was appointed as Deputy chief whip on 15 July 2020, and served until December 2022.
+He was appointed as deputy chief whip on 15 July 2020, and served until December 2022.

 In 2022, Griffin called for a ban on all SUVs in the Dublin Bay South constituency, in response to what he described as "hare-brained proposals" regarding climate action.

-On 31 January 2023, he announced that he would not be contesting the next general election.
+On 31 January 2023, he announced that he would not contest the next general election.